India's BJP puts 'no first use' nuclear policy in doubt

 However, a source who advises the BJP said there has been significant debate in recent years about being bound to the policy given the advances of Pakistan's nuclear capability.

-He said Pakistan's nuclear inventory may have already overtaken that of its neighbor, and it has claimed progress in miniaturization of weapons for use on the battlefield.
+He said Pakistan's nuclear inventory may have already overtaken that of its neighbour, and it has claimed progress in miniaturisation of weapons for use on the battlefield.

 "Do we need tactical weapons?
 This issue was never raised and discussed because at the time it was not a concern." said another source involved in drawing up the manifesto.